mswlandi/vita-libime-sample/README.md

 # Vita libIme Sample
-Simple example using vitasdk's libime.h and vita2d
+Simple libIme (SceIme) example using vitasdk's libime.h and vita2d - nothing is done with the text buffer, but the keyboard open correctly.

-Currently sceImeOpen is throwing a prefetch abort exception - help me fix it please :,)
+thanks to SonicMastr for spotting the missing module loading

 ## Building for debugging
 ```bash